Please select To the mobile version | Continue to access the desktop computer version

 Credits

-Author| Post time 2023-8-1 08:34:25 | Show all posts
+Author| Post time 2023-8-1 08:34:25 | Show the author posts only

 Step 2: Press [Freq] on the front panel and then use the first softkey to choose either frequency